AmulaySoftGroup/origamiPrivacy/README.md

 ---

-This Privacy Policy applies to the Origami Game mobile application.
+This Privacy Policy applies exclusively to the Origami Game mobile application identified by the package name **com.maryampeer.origami**.